-41.2 The Officer responsible for securing the signature in the contract must ensure that the person signing for the Council has the authority to do so.

-- 41.3 All contracts over £75,000 and submitted to Legal Services for signing or sealing must be accompanied by; - a declaration from the Departmental Finance Officer or Assistant Director certifying that there is sufficient funding for the contract in the Council's budget and that all necessary approvals have been obtained a signed Scheme Commencement Report for Capital Contracts.
+- Strategic Director of Resources - Director of Legal & Democratic Services - Head of Legal (General) - Head of Legal (Child & Adult Care) - 41.2 The Officer responsible for securing the signature in the contract must ensure that the person signing for the Council has the authority to do so. - 41.3 All contracts over £75,000 and submitted to Legal Services for signing or sealing must be accompanied by: - a declaration from the Directorate Finance Officer certifying that there is sufficient funding for the contract in the Council's budget and that all necessary approvals have been obtained or - a signed Scheme Commencement Report for Capital Contracts.